-8 Merlin Input Levels and PPMs
+8 Genie STL Input Levels and PPMs

-Input levels can only be adjusted on analog inputs.
+Important Note: Input levels can only be adjusted on analog inputs.
 Digital AES3 source audio is not adjustable.
-See Configuring AES3 input audio for more information about digital in/outs.
-Input audio functions can also be configured using the Toolbox Web-GUI.
-See Configuring Input/Output Settings.
+See Configuring AES3 audio for more information about the digital inputs and outputs.
+Input audio functions can be configured using the Toolbox Web-GUI; see Configuring Input/Output Settings for more information.